The Brexit Referendum in 2016 was the most significant political event for 50 years, arguably even for centuries.

 The Time Party is intrinsically committed to democracy Therefore in our opinion a full, clean Brexit should be delivered.

 This includes complete and unequivocal control of our borders, laws, trade and especially our economy.

 UK – EU relationship

-If no such deal is forthcoming, TIME believes that the UK should opt for a World Trade Organization (WTO) style arrangement, such as exists between the largest exporting countries to the EU – China, the United States and Russia, with the first two exporting a higher value of goods and services to the EU than we do.
+Therefore if no FTA deal is forthcoming, TIME believes that the UK should opt for a World Trade Organisation (WTO) style arrangement, such as exists between the largest exporting countries to the EU – China, the United States and Russia.
+Notably the first two export a higher value of goods and services to the EU than we do.

 Opportunities going forward

-More than 40 countries around the world have offered the UK the opportunity of Free Trade Arrangements.
+50 countries around the world have offered the UK the opportunity of Free Trade Arrangements.
 The largest of these is the USA and the smallest the Maldives.
-On its own the USA has a larger economy than the EU and the combined economies of these 40+ countries amount to almost four times the economy of the EU27.
+On its own the USA has a larger economy than the EU and the combined economies of these 50 countries amount to almost four times the economy of the EU.

-90% of global economic growth is occurring outside the EU27 and we want Britain to capture some of that growth for itself.
+90% of global economic growth is occurring outside the EU and we want Britain to capture some of that growth for itself.